Margaret Ritchie School of Family and Consumer Sciences

 Apparel, Textiles, and Design

-The Apparel, Textiles, and Design major offers both apparel design and fashion merchandising emphases.
+The Apparel, Textiles, and Design Program offers both apparel design and fashion merchandising emphases.
 Combining courses from art or business with the clothing, textile, and design courses offered in the school prepares students for careers in retail and wholesale sectors of the apparel and textile industries.
-Students in this major garner substantial hands-on learning in the school's well-equipped clothing construction and technology studios.
-In addition, they have access to the Leila Old Historic Costume Collection which houses over 10,000 historical items.
+Students garner substantial hands-on learning in the school's well-equipped clothing construction and technology studios.
+In addition, they have access to the Leila Old Historic Costume Collection, which houses over 10,000 historical items.
 Designers, product development specialists, retail buyers and managers, and merchandise managers are some of the career titles held by UI graduates.

 Child Development

 In this program, you'll develop the specialized skills to help families create the environment every child needs for healthy development.
-Examine typical developmental stages of children and families, study current research and take courses in human development and behavior, parent-child relationships, nutrition and other related topics to prepare for your role in this specialization.
-Students in this major work closely with teachers and staff in the school's in-house laboratory school (Child Development Laboratory) to garner hands-on experience working with young children.
+Students examine typical developmental stages of children and families, study current research and take courses in human development and behavior, parent-child relationships, nutrition, and other related topics.
+Students work closely with teachers and staff in the school's in-house laboratory school (Child Development Laboratory) to garner hands-on experience working with young children.
 This major prepares students to work with children and families, including in preschool settings.

 Early Childhood Education

 Quality care and education for young children is critically important, and demand for teachers is great.
 In this program, you will study teaching methods, explore child development and family relations, and learn about special education strategies in real-world settings.
-Students in this major work closely with teachers and staff in the school's in-house laboratory school (Child Development Laboratory) to garner hands-on experience working with young children.
-Upon completion, you are eligible for the Idaho blended early childhood education/early childhood special education (birth — grade 3) teaching certification.
+Students work closely with teachers and staff in the school's in-house laboratory school (Child Development Laboratory) to garner hands-on experience working with young children.
+Upon completion, you are eligible for the Idaho blended early childhood education/early childhood special education (birth—grade 3) teaching certification.

 Human Development and Family Studies

 In this program, you will explore family and relationship dynamics across the lifespan and learn how to help teens, adults, couples, families, and older adults lead better, more fulfilling lives.
-In this program, students will explore patterns of individual development and family functioning, including how contextual factors influence social-emotional, physical and cognitive development and behaviorCareer paths for these majors include individual, family, and school counseling as well as social work and a variety of other people-facing occupations.
+Students will explore patterns of individual development and family functioning, including how contextual factors influence social-emotional, physical and cognitive development and behaviorCareer paths include individual, family, and school counseling as well as social work and a variety of other people-facing occupations.

 Family and Consumer Sciences